KaotoIO/kaoto.io/content/_index.md

         - title: Easy Configuration
           text: Selecting a figure on the graphical canvas will open up a configuration form to the right side which allows you to easily do your customizations.
           image: configform.png
+        - title: Built-in Data Mapping & Transformation UI
+          text: Use the Kaoto DataMapper to map data between input and output structures and to transform it to your needs.
+          image: datamapper.png

   - block: markdown
     id: youtube